Recovery Services vaults overview

-Within an Azure subscription, you can create as many Recovery Services vaults as you like.
+Within an Azure subscription, you can create up to 25 Recovery Services vaults.

 Comparing Recovery Services vaults and Backup vaults

-Recovery Services vaults are based on the Azure Resource Manager model of Azure, whereas Backup vaults are based on the Azure Service Manager model.
+Recovery Services vaults are based on the Azure Resource Manager model of Azure, whereas Backup vaults were based on the Azure Service Manager model.
 When you upgrade a Backup vault to a Recovery Services vault, the backup data remains intact during and after the upgrade process.
 Recovery Services vaults provide features not available for Backup vaults, such as:

 Enhanced capabilities to help secure backup data: With Recovery Services vaults, Azure Backup provides security capabilities to protect cloud backups.
-These security features ensure that you can secure your backups, and safely recover data from cloud backups even if production and backup servers are compromised.
+The security features ensure you can secure your backups, and safely recover data, even if production and backup servers are compromised.
 Learn more

 Role-Based Access Control (RBAC): RBAC provides fine-grained access management control in Azure.
 Azure provides various built-in roles, and Azure Backup has three built-in roles to manage recovery points.
 Recovery Services vaults are compatible with RBAC, which restricts backup and restore access to the defined set of user roles.
 Learn more